River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 - read `PrefabData.m_Index` from `prefabEntity`
 - return `m_Prefabs[m_Index]`

-That “index bridge” is why `TryGetPrefab(...)` is the right baseline hook for vanilla values.
+That “index bridge” is why `TryGetPrefab(...)` is the baseline hook for vanilla values.

 ---